moseskamira/StudentInformationSystemAPI/README.md

 - Deleting a student from the system.
 EndPoint: /home/student/{studentNumber} (method: DELETE)
 - Sort students as to gender.
 EndPoint: home/gender/{gender} (method: GET)

-## How to Test the API
+## How To Test The API
 ### Locally
-- clone the repository onto your machine via the link: https://github.com/moseskamira/StudentApi.git
+- clone the repository onto your machine via the link: https://github.com/moseskamira/StudentInformationSystemAPI.git
 - Open the project in any IDE of your choice preferably STS and run.
 - Open any client of your choice preferable PostMan
 - Test each EndPoint by supplying it with data in JSON format.
 E.g<br/>

  {
         "studentNumber": 1214,<br>
         "studentName": "Joan Dash", <br/>